takzen/portiqo7-ai-showcase/README.md

 ## 🏗️ Architecture Overview

-InvestIQ is built on a modern, serverless architecture designed for scalability and performance:
+Portiqo7 is built on a modern, serverless architecture designed for scalability and performance:

 ```
 ┌──────────────────────────────────────────────────────────────────────────────────┐